chapel-lang/chapel-blog/content/posts/transformer-part2/index.md

   {{< figure src="each-speedup-backward.png" class="fullwide"
   caption="**Fig. 9.** Speedup of each layer's backward pass in each model, tested on Machine B compared to its single-threaded version, using the full-size model configuration.">}}

-As you can see from Fig 8. performance of almost all layers of Chapel and C++ are on par with each other in backward pass, except LayerNorm that happened to be slower.
+As you can see from Figure 8. performance of almost all layers of Chapel and C++ are on par with each other in the backward pass, except LayerNorm which happened to be slower.
 Besides, both need more optimization on linear algebra in order to be as good as PyTorch.
-Fig 9. shows that in this case, Chapel exploited the parallalism better than C++ in many layers.
-I have not fully understood the reason but I suspected that this is probably due to the lower computation per time achieved in single thread with the same memory bandwith request.
-Thus the achivable performance of such layers is limited by memory bandwith of the machine itself, and the final performance turned out to be the same.
+Figure 9 shows that in this case, Chapel exploited the parallalism better than C++ in many layers.
+I have not fully understood the reason, but I suspect that this is probably due to the lower computation per time achieved in a single thread with the same memory bandwith request.
+Thus, the achievable performance of such layers is limited by the memory bandwith of the machine itself, and the final performance turned out to be the same.

 #### Overall Result